Dice Setter wants to know...

 Fair Dice:

-This category contains responses indicating that the writer trusts
+This category contains responses indicating that the those surveyed trusts

 casinos to use fair dice.
 Further, they believe that casinos do not cheat, would not